 Well, a crucial metric is Shopify’s share of the top one million Internet sites, as these sites are responsible for a disproprtionate amount of ecommerce traffic and trade.

-- Shopify is the second biggest ecommerce platform provider in the top one million sites.
-It commands a 19% share of these, which rises to 22% when Shopify Plus sites are included in the calculation.
-Shopify’s rival, WooCommerce, takes the top spot overall however, owning 23% of this lucrative market.
+• Shopify is the largest ecommerce platform provider to the top one million sites.
+It commands a 29% share of the top million ecommerce sites between regular Shopify stores (23%) and Shopify Plus stores (6%).
+Shopify’s rival, WooCommerce, takes the second spot overall, owning 15% of this lucrative market.
 (Source: Builtwith.)

-- 29% of hosted ecommerce sites in the US are built with Shopify, 3 points ahead of Squarespace on 23%.
+• 28% of hosted ecommerce sites in the US are built with Shopify, 11 percentage points ahead of WooCommerce on 23%.
 (Source: Statista.)

 What is the conversion rate for Shopify stores?